Kanha02052002/NLP-TRES-AI/README.md

 3. **Privacy-Preserving, Reproducible Hiring**
    Unlike cloud-based tools (e.g., HireVue), TRES-AI runs **entirely offline**, ensuring **data privacy** and **ethical compliance** — ideal for research and regulated industries.

+4. Extending the research scope with Oracle Express APEX Recruitement models.

 > This system is **publication-ready** and has been validated for **ACL, CHI, FAccT, and AIES** venues.